Empower Field at Mile High: NFL events

 On September 10, 2001, the stadium hosted its first regular season NFL game, in which the Broncos defeated the New York Giants 31–20.
 In a pre-game ceremony, Broncos legends John Elway, Steve Atwater, Randy Gradishar, Haven Moses, Billy Thompson, Floyd Little, Dennis Smith, and Karl Mecklenburg helped to "Move the Thunder" from the old Mile High Stadium to the new home of the Broncos.
+As this inaugural game happened to fall on the day before 9/11, it has been referenced by survivor Pasquale Buzzelli in an interview with Joe Budden.

 The stadium has hosted several NFL playoff games.
 It hosted the 2005 AFC Divisional playoff game, in which Denver defeated the New England Patriots 27–13.
 The following week, it hosted the AFC Championship Game, which the Broncos lost to the Pittsburgh Steelers, 34–17.
 On January 8, 2012, the stadium hosted its third NFL playoff game, an AFC Wild Card playoff game against the Steelers.
 The Broncos won in overtime, 29–23.
 On January 12, 2013, the stadium hosted its fourth NFL playoff game, an AFC Divisional playoff game against the Baltimore Ravens.
 The Broncos lost to the Ravens 38–35 in double overtime.

 On October 29, 2007, a record crowd of 77,160 watched the Broncos lose to the Green Bay Packers 19–13 on Monday Night Football on the first play from scrimmage in overtime.

 On November 26, 2009, it hosted its first Thanksgiving game, when the Broncos took on the Giants.
 The game was televised on NFL Network, which the Broncos won by a final score of 26–6.

 On January 19, 2014, the Broncos defeated the Patriots in the AFC Championship Game, 26–16 in front of 77,110 fans in attendance, advancing to their first Super Bowl since they began play in the new stadium.

 On January 17, 2016, the Broncos defeated the Steelers in the AFC Divisional playoffs, 23–16 in front of 77,100, advancing to the AFC Championship Game for the 10th time in franchise history.

 On January 24, 2016, the Broncos defeated the Patriots in the AFC Championship Game, 20–18 in front of 77,100, advancing to Super Bowl 50, which they won two weeks later.

 Soccer

 On July 26, 2014, Sports Authority Field at Mile High hosted a soccer match between Manchester United and A.S.
-Roma which was part of the 2014 International Champions Cup and Manchester United won the match 3-2.
+Roma which was part of the 2014 International Champions Cup and Manchester United won the match 3–2.